ATL-WDI-Curriculum/es6-1/README.md

 ### Template Literals

-[Template literals](http://es6-features.org/#StringInterpolation) can help you build the string values that you might want to assign to a variable.
+[Template literals](http://es6-features.org/#StringInterpolation): Template literals can help you build the string values that you might want to assign to a variable.

 Here is how we previously used variables as placeholders in order to evaluate strings/concatenate variables with strings.